logingood/logingood.github.io/_posts/2016-05-14-netns-and-cni.markdown

 ## Container network interface

 Container network interface [CNI](https://github.com/containernetworking/cni) is the approach that aims standardising of container networking.
-The main purpose of this project is to make container networking flexible, exstensible and easy to use with different control and data plane implementations.
+The main purpose of this project is to make container networking flexible, extensible and easy to use with different control and data plane implementations.
 Later I will show how easy is to use it.

-CNI has several plugn types.
+CNI has several plugin types.
 The most important of them are ```main``` and ```ipam``` (ip managemnet).
 Main plugin does manipulations with network namespaces, e.g. create veth pair, linking it inside the container, connecting to a bridge and etc. IPAM plugin manages IP setting allocations.

 If we look inside one of the scripts from here [https://github.com/containernetworking/cni](https://github.com/containernetworking/cni/blob/master/scripts/docker-run.sh#L8-L20) you will be surprised that it uses very similar principal that was described above.